 Amount excludable.
-If your tax home is in a foreign country and you qualify under either the bona fide residence test or physical presence test for the entire tax year, you can exclude your foreign income earned during the year up to the maximum amount shown in the schedule below.
+If your tax home is in a foreign country and you qualify under either the bona fide residence test or the physical presence test for the entire tax year, you can exclude up to \$80,000 of your foreign income earned during the year.
+Beginning in 2008, the \$80,000 amount will be adjusted for inflation.